mnot/I-D/rfc5988bis/draft.md

    7. Let `relations_string` be the second item of the first tuple of `link_parameters` whose first item matches the string "rel", or the empty string ("") if it is not present.

-   8. Split `relations_string` into an array of strings `relation_types`, on RWS (removing all whitespace in the process).
+   8. Split `relations_string` on RWS (removing it in the process) into a list of strings `relation_types`.

    9. Let `context_string` be the second item of the first tuple of `link_parameters` whose first item matches the string "anchor".
-If it is not present, `context_string` is the identity of the representation carrying the Link header {{RFC7231}}, Section 3.1.4.1, serialised as a URI.
-Where the identity is "anonymous" `context_string` is null.
+If it is not present, `context_string` is the URL of the representation carrying the Link header {{RFC7231}}, Section 3.1.4.1, serialised as a URI.
+Where the URL is anonymous, `context_string` is null.

    0. Let `context` be the result of relatively resolving (as per {{RFC3986}}, Section 5.2) `context_string`, unless `context_string` is null in which case `context` is null.
 Note that any base URI carried in the payload body is NOT used.

-   1. Let `target_attributes` be an empty array.
+   1. Let `target_attributes` be an empty list.

    2. For each tuple (`param_name`, `param_value`) of `link_parameters`: